kosmosghost/kosmosghost.github.io/_md/2023-01-01-how-to-install-postmarketOS-on-oneplus6t-with-FULL-DISK-ENCRYPTION.md

 fastboot erase userdata
 ```

 This is going to erase the bootloader on the boot slot.
+The next commands will install a new bootloader thst will boot PostmarketOS.
 Erasing userdata will probably delete the data on your Android partition.
 This method only works when not dual booting.

 When inside the postmarketOS-export directory run:

 ```
 fastboot flash boot boot.img
 fastboot flash vendor oneplus-fajita-boot.img